Make sure to have at least one ClearML Agent running and assigned to listen to the

 train function, the following code explicitly reports scalars to ClearML:

-test method, the code explicitly reports
+test function, the code explicitly reports

 ClearML automatically logs command line options defined with